xwmx/nb/etc/README.md

 ## Homebrew

 Installing via Homebrew with `brew install xwmx/taps/notes` will also install the completion scripts.
-The extra steps to install `notes` completion scripts outlined below are not needed.
+The extra steps to install `notes` completions below are not needed.

 A one-time setup might be needed to [enable completion for all Homebrew programs](https://docs.brew.sh/Shell-Completion).

 ## npm, bpkg, Make

-When `notes` is installed with `npm` using `npm install -g notes.sh`, `bpkg`, or using make an install hook will check your environment and attempt to install completions.
-If it's successful, you should see a message similar
+When `notes` is installed with `npm`, `bpkg`, or Make, an install hook will check the environment and attempt to install completions.
+If it's successful, you should see a message similar to:
-to:

 ```bash
 Completion installed: /usr/local/etc/bash_completion.d/notes-completion.bash
 Completion installed: /usr/local/share/zsh/site-functions/_notes
 ```

-If completion still isn't working after, try the scripts or manual installation below.
+If completion is working after installing through any of these methods, then you don't need to do anything else.

 ## Scripts